-3. It can help product managers better allocate resources, because a design ops professional (or department) will be able to more accurately estimate how many designers a project will need, and will be able to help schedule additional design resource mid-project when necessary.
+3. It can help product managers better allocate resources because a design ops professional (or department) will be able to more accurately estimate how many designers a project will need and will be able to help schedule additional design resources mid-project when necessary.

 How Can I Incorporate Design Ops into My Team?